 Jimmie liked to be tickled, and when I obliged him he'd howl with what I can only call laughter.
 We spent a fair amount of time playing chase, mostly me chasing him.
 He'd get away and stop and chatter at me, and I'd take off after him.
 He would hoot and escape.
 When he eventually let me catch him I'd tickle him and, I'm telling you, you never saw a happier primate.
 It just now occurs to me that Jimmie never tried to tickle me to get me to laugh.

 I particularly enjoyed playing chase because I was so mesmerized by how effectively he could move.
 Between the bars on the outside and the ropes strung about inside, Jimmie could move anywhere in the cage without touching the ground, and he did it so very well, so effortlessly.

-Imagine the strongest, smoothest Olympic gymnast on the uneven parallel bars or the rings or the pommel horse that you've ever seen.
-Now imagine his name is Bob.
+Imagine the strongest, smoothest Olympic gymnast on the uneven parallel bars and the rings and the pommel horse that you've ever seen.
+Now -- and you need to stick with me here -- imagine his name is Bob.

 When they romp and swing about, one-year-old chimps are, I would say, roughly twice as strong and smooth as Bob.

 It is a remarkable performance, and you can get an appreciation of it from any number of nature documentaries.

 I wish I could express accurately how interesting Jimmie was to me.
 At first it was because he was like a really great dog, like a super pet.
 But after a short while I came to recognize that he was a lot smarter than that, more nearly human, more worthy of my consideration and my respect.

 I am all in favor of more people learning more about more animals, but in the case of an animal such as Jimmie I am not sure zoos are the right place.